 The Frogg Toggs Xtreme Lite Rain Jacket is an inexpensive and durable rain jacket with a fully adjustable hood, zippered side pockets, velcro wrist closures, and a cord-adjustable waist.
-This well-fitting jacket is a great waterproof and windproof layer with fully-taped seams to keep rain out.
+This well-fitting jacket is a great waterproof and windproof layer with fully-taped seams to keep the rain out.
 Priced at an MSRP of $45 (but available for much less), it’s an excellent budget backpacking and hiking rain jacket that weighs 10.3 oz in a men’s XL.

 Waterproofing and Breathability

 The Xtreme Lite is sold as a waterproof breathable rain jacket.
 The waterproofing is a permanent property of the fabric, unlike DWR-coated breathable fabrics (Gore-Tex, eVent, Pertex, etc), and requires no maintenance to stay waterproof for the lifetime of the garment.
-That’s a real strength of this jacket.
+That’s the real strength of this jacket.
 Rain beads up when it hits the surface and rolls off.
 It’s really a reliable and low maintenance rain jacket on that score.

 The breathability of the Xtreme Lite isn’t that good however and I have experienced noticeable moisture built-up inside the jacket (from perspiration) while backpacking in rain.
 It’s not as bad as the Frogg Toggs Ultralite Rain Jacket, but it’s still noticeable.
 While the Xtreme Lite jacket does have two grommets located near the underarms, they’re so small to be inconsequential for any kind of water vapor emission and most of the time they’re covered by the jacket’s folds or blocked by an internal garment.